Bitcoin-and-the-Bible/Bitcoin-and-the-Bible.github.io/content/posts/startupguide.md

 After purchasing your Bitcoin, the next step is to change the ownership of your Bitcoin to a private key controlled by a wallet.
 Bitcoin is NOT stored on any device and therefore a wallet is a poor name.
 Think of it as a device that allows for safe, convenient storage of your private key that authenticates your Bitcoin ownership on the distributed ledger.
 An example I often use is a (unforgeable!) wax signet ring - anyone can create a transaction, but nobody will accept it unless it has been signed by the corresponding ring.

 Learning how to protect your money by holding your own private key is an important step for all new Bitcoiners.
-We recommend using either a Hot Wallet such as Muun or BlueWallet on your phone or a Cold Wallet that is disconnected from your computer such as the ColdCard.
+We recommend using either a Hot Wallet such as Muun or BlueWallet on your phone or a Cold Wallet that is disconnected from your computer such as the Coldcard.

 ## Hot Wallets